Things to Do in Salento, Colombia

 Nature lovers should plan on staying in Salento longer than a couple of days.
 You WILL be completely smitten, we promise you.

-Take in the View from El Mirador in Salento
+Things to do in Salento – Take in the View From El Mirador

 The word mirador is Spanish for balcony with a commanding view, or a lookout point.
 There are many miradors throughout Colombia, and a lot of them offer spectacular sights.
 Few that we encountered, however, afforded a view as transfixing and captivating as the mirador in Salento.